 Our setup also includes a K1EL WinKeyer to enable computer-controlled CW keying of the Flex-6700 SDR.
 This device is relatively inexpensive in kit form and was fun to put together.
 We have a Bencher Iambic Paddle connected to the WinKeyer for in-shack CW operation.

 SDR microHAM Integration

 The diagram above shows the details of the device interconnections which make up the SDR Radio System.
 The microHAM SMD Antenna Controller requires a serial CAT interface to its host Flex-6700 SDR to determine what band and frequency the SDR is on.
 The Flex-6700 SDR does not provide such an interface directly, but it does create CAT control virtual ports on a host Personal Computer (PC).

 DDUtil Setup – Bridging Physical Serial Port To SMD

 To solve this problem, we used an application called DDUtil to bridge the derived CAT port associated with the SDR to a physical serial port on the PC.
 The PC’s physical port is then connected to the microHAM SMD associated with the Flex-6700 SDR.
 The pictures above show how DDUtil is set up to do this.

 Station COM Port Configuration

-The microHAM gear, WinKeyer, Rotators, Radio CAT Interfaces, Amplifier/Auto Tuner Interfaces, etc. all use serial or COM ports on a host PC for control.
-It’s also true that many loggers have trouble with accessing serial ports above COM16.
-All of this requires a carefully developed COM port allocation plan for a complex station like ours.
+The microHAM gear, WinKeyer, Rotators, Radio CAT Interfaces, Amplifier/Auto Tuner Interfaces, etc., all use serial or COM ports on a host PC for control.
+It’s also true that many loggers have trouble accessing serial ports above COM16.
+This requires a carefully developed COM port allocation plan for a complex station like ours.
 The figure above shows this part of our design.